 If a sociopath is caught lying or during a criminal act, they will either try to blame others or fly off the handle and act with the utmost aggression.

 Although sociopaths are not bound by society’s boundaries, they are more likely to have followers or, at least, one confidante that is utterly enthralled by them.
+This is another key point of difference between a sociopath and a psychopath.

 This is because it is generally accepted that psychopaths are ‘born that way’ and as such, there is nothing that can be done to change their behaviour.